 As we all try to manage the COVID-19 pandemic as it unfolds, we want you to know that along with our own students, the health and well-being of you and your family is our main priority.
 As we work to cancel on-campus events and tours, we are also looking to the next few months and trying to plan for an untraditional admission cycle.

 Our counselors are available to talk during Admissions hours: Monday through Friday from 8:30 a.m. to 5 p.m. at email@example.com or via phone at 978-934-3931.

 The university has canceled all on-campus activities until further notice.
-We have moved all Undergraduate Admissions visits, events, group sessions and tours online.
-Please refrain from visiting campus on your own during this time, and instead visit our virtual tour.
-You can also register for a virtual information session to learn more about our undergraduate programs, admission standards and requirements, and the application process.
+We have moved all Undergraduate Admissions events, group sessions and tours online.
+Please refrain from visiting campus on your own during this time, instead you may visit our virtual tour.

 There are several options for communicating with our team:

 We will continue to accept enrollment deposits for first-year students based on the capacity within individual programs.
 Admitted students do not need to provide any additional requirements, supplements or explanations to take advantage of this deposit extension.
 Additionally, we understand that some families may be financially impacted because of the pandemic.
 If you or your family is facing any extenuating financial circumstances, please contact us so we can work out an individual plan to help you successfully enroll at UMass Lowell.